Standpoint theory: Feminist standpoint theory

 Standpoint feminists have been concerned with these dualisms for two related reasons.
 First, dualisms usually imply a hierarchical relationship between the terms, elevating one and devaluing the other.
-He also said that when we suggest that decisions should be made rationally, not emotionally, for example, we are showing that reason holds a higher value in our culture than does emotion.
 Also, related to this issue is the concern that these dualisms often become gendered in our culture.
 In this process, men are associated with one extreme and women with the other.
 In the case of reason and emotion, women are identified with emotion.
 Because our culture values emotion less than reason, women suffer from this association.
 Feminist critics are usually concerned with the fact that dualisms force false dichotomies (partition of a whole) onto women and men, failing to see that life is less either/or than both/and, as relational dialectics theory holds.

 Indigenous standpoint theory

 Indigenous standpoint theory is an intricate theoretical approach in how indigenous people navigate the difficulties of their experiences within spaces which contest their epistemology.
-Utility of this approach stems from diverse background of marginalized groups across societies and cultures whose unique experiences have been rejected and suppressed within a majoritarian intellectual knowledge production.
-However, the analysis of these experiences is not the cycle of accumulation of stories, of lived experiences, and in turn, doesn’t produce limitless subjective narratives to obstruct objective knowledge.
+The utility of this approach stems from diverse background of marginalized groups across societies and cultures whose unique experiences have been rejected and suppressed within a majoritarian intellectual knowledge production.
+However, the analysis of these experiences is not the cycle of accumulation of stories, of lived experiences, and in turn, does not produce limitless subjective narratives to obstruct objective knowledge.
 Martin Nakata is the foremost propounder of indigenous standpoint theory.

-Indigenous standpoint, as well as feminist theory, expect the “knower” to address their social status of privilege to those they are researching.
-When addressing ourselves as ‘knowers’ into the setting, the intention isn’t to realign the focus, however, to include the social relations within what we as “knowers” know.
+Indigenous standpoint, as well as feminist theory, expect the "knower" to address their social status of privilege to those they are researching.
+When addressing ourselves as "knowers" into the setting, the intention is not to realign the focus, but rather to include the social relations within what we as "knowers" know.
 This is a matter of respect as the researcher is expected to declare who they are and on what basis they write.
-This “self-awareness is fundamental to the research process because it should result in a researcher role that is respectful and not disruptive, aggressive or controlling”.
+This "self-awareness is fundamental to the research process because it should result in a researcher role that is respectful and not disruptive, aggressive or controlling".

-An Indigenous ‘knower’ does not possess a predisposed ‘readymade critical stance’ on the world, rather it presents questions required to answer before able to produce objective knowledge.
+An Indigenous "knower" does not possess a predisposed "readymade critical stance" on the world, but rather questions that must be answered before objective knowledge is obtained.
 Thus, this engagement enables us to create a critical Indigenous standpoint.
-This in itself doesn’t determine truth, however, produces a range potential argument with further possible answers.
-The arguments established, however, still, require its basis to be rational and reasonable and answer the logic and assumptions on which they were established.
-Thus, arguments cannot assert a claim of truth on an idea because they, the Indigenous individual, are a part of the Indigenous community as the theory wouldn’t allow to authorise themselves solely truthful on the basis of their experience.
+This in itself does not determine truth; instead, it produces a range potential argument with further possible answers.
+The arguments established, however, still require its basis to be rational and reasonable and answer the logic and assumptions on which they were established.
+Thus, arguments cannot assert a claim of truth on an idea because they, the Indigenous individual, are a part of the Indigenous community as the theory would not allow to authorise themselves solely truthful on the basis of their experience.
 Indigenous standpoint theory is facilitated by three principles, defined by Martin Nakata.